ariogunawan/POC-MetaTrader4-Trading-Robot-AVG/README.md

 EA Averaging

 ## ENHANCEMENT
+- Entry on multiple currency,
 - TP/SL based on PRICE POSITION,
-- TP/SL based on TOTAL PIPS,
+- TP/SL based on TOTAL PIPS from the FIRST/ORIGINAL entry,